This was a crazy trip in which the weather did all but defeat us. But we still had fun.

 The second is the chaperone.
 You will be working with a young woman who will be in a vulnerable position since, after all, nude photography usually takes place in private.
 The presence of the chaperone will set the model at ease, especially if she is not a professional model (Kirsten was a student.)

 The chaperone performs another, crucial role, however.
 She protects the photographer against accusation of improper behaviour — accusations which in the current climate could have very serious consequences.
 Also useful for making cups of tea and photographing the photographer!

 These images were made using an MPP MK IV 5×4 technical camera with 150mm Schneider and a Bronica ETRS.
 Film stock was Ilford and Kodak.

 If you enjoy these pictures, please feel free to download them for your personal projects.
 For Fine Art Print sales and commercial licences, please contact me using the form below

 Please consider donating towards the cost of this site.

 Makati and Greenhills, Manila 2015.
 Makati is definitely one of the nicer areas of Manila, and it also happened to be where I had to go to do visa renewals back then.
 Both Makati and Greenhills are well known for ladyboys after dark, but during the day, not so much.
 Still a fair smattering of eye candy.
 Greenhills is basically a posh mall with a plaza and landscaped gardens and is very pleasant.

-On the 25th of February 2017, we went to Malolos, the capital of Bulacan, to see a ladyboy parade; but it never appeared.
+On the 25th of February 2017, my then girlfriend Sammi and I went to Malolos, the capital of Bulacan, to see a ladyboy parade; but it never appeared.
 Ladyboy levels of disorganisation are, of course, legendary, in addition to which, they were probably working on Filipino time, which makes ‘manana’ sound urgent.
 Still, a couple of nice cold Red Horses and some good pictures.